Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

 A lot of the girls here in Da Nang may have never even come into contact with a foreigner before, especially one from outside of Asia.

-If you journey outside of the city center, there’s several famous attractions such as the Ba Na Hills and Marble mountain.
+If you journey outside of the city center, there are several famous attractions such as the Ba Na Hills and Marble mountain.

 A 50 minute car ride lands you in Hoi An.
 The ancient old town in Vietnam that is bursting with life and things to do.
 In the evening, the whole town is lit up by lanterns hanging up from buildings.
 You can get tailor made shirts and pants for dirt cheap in Hoi An.